vizsphere/AI_SemanticKernel/README.md

 # AI using Semantickernel

 This repository contains a sample application that demonstrates how to use Semantic Kernel with various AI models and vector databases.
-The application allows users to interact with speaker data using natural language queries.
+The applications allows users to interact with speaker data using natural language queries.

 ### Prerequisites
 - .NET 9.0 SDK you can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).